resource-reasoning/DS/ecoop/response.markdown

 update to augment the values with abort information and using transaction-local variable stores rather than thread-local variable stores, to prevent information leaking outside aborted transactions.
-We can capture rollbacks by changing the update rule in the operational semantics.
+We can capture rollbacks similarly by changing the update rule in the operational semantics.
 While these adaptations would enable us to express a greater range of consistency models, e.g. opacity, we felt that this would have made the paper more difficult to read.
 We can